 This Week’s Featured Articles:

 Continuing from the article last week on using Git for source control and to track changes in your code, this article explains in more detail how to actually use it – specifically with a WordPress site.
 Git may take some time to master but it’s what most web developers (definitely including myself) use and it’s a must if you’re working with clients or a team.
-If you’re still a little fuzzy on Git, read this article that explains Git in more detailOpens in a new tab..
-Then, if you’re looking for a great .gitignore fileOpens in a new tab., this one from WPEngine is a great start since it ignores all the core WordPress files so only your files are tracked.
+If you’re still a little fuzzy on Git, read this article that explains Git in more detail.
+Then, if you’re looking for a great .gitignore file, this one from WPEngine is a great start since it ignores all the core WordPress files so only your files are tracked. - Sliders in Web Design: To Use or Not to Use?
+(Any)

 I’ve talked to a lot of designers and developers that absolutely hate sliders but our clients just keep asking for sliders and carousels anyways!
 This article goes into the pros and cons for using sliders, and more importantly, when to use them.